oras-project/oras/docs/proposals/error-handling-guideline.md

 $ oras tag list ghcr.io/oras-project/oras
 Error: There is no "list" sub-command for "oras tag" command.
 Usage: oras tag [flags] <name>{:<tag>|@<digest>} <new_tag> [...]
-Tag a manifest in a registry or an OCI image layout.
-Run "oras tag -h" for more options and examples
+If you want to tag a manifest in a registry or an OCI image layout, use "oras tag".
+If you want to list available tags in a repository, use "oras repo show tags"
 ```

 #### Example 3: When fetching a manifest if no manifest tag or digest is provided